Attorneys Who Work for Indiana Employees

 But even if there’s an official investigation being conducted by a state or federal agency, it’s important to understand that they’re often only concerned with determining whether your rights have been violated.
 Their investigation often does not involve making sure you are fairly compensated for lost wages or other financial losses.

 If you believe your employer has violated your legal rights, we can help.
-Contact us today to speak with an experienced attorney about your situation.
+Contact us today to speak with a member of our team about your situation.
 Our discussion is fully confidential and there is no obligation to hire us, just answers about your legal rights and options.
 We may suggest that you pursue relief through a federal agency or a federal court lawsuit, or we may refer you to a licensed Indiana attorney to advise you as to issues of state law.

 We may be able to pursue compensation such as:

 - Reinstatement – getting your job back, if feasible.

 - Back pay – wages, bonuses, benefits, and overtime pay that you lost because you were wrongfully fired.

 - Front pay – compensation for the time before you are reinstated or while you look for a new job.

 - Compensatory damages – reimbursement for expenses related to your job loss, such as job search expenses, penalties for missed bills, or medical expenses.